-Answer the chapter’s helpline telephone and provide resource information and caregiver support (4 hour shifts) weekly or biweekly during the business hours of 9 AM to 4:30 PM.
-Volunteers must have caregiving experience (personal or professional) with an Alzheimer’s patient, and prefer not currently personally caregiving.
+Make follow up phone calls at the request of past callers and provide resource information and caregiver support weekly- Monday through Friday during the hours of 10 AM to 2 PM.
+Volunteers must have caregiving experience (personal or professional) with an Alzheimer’s or dementia patient, and prefer not currently personally caregiving.
 Bilingual skills welcome.
-Ability to maintain confidentiality is essential.
-Information to the caller is provided using both on-line and printed Association resources.
-Requires good telephone etiquette, including the use of basic empathic listening and affirmation techniques.
-Required abilities include: computer skills to look up information and enter data into an on–line data base, and ability to do phone work for a 4-hour shift.
-As one of the most utilized services provided by the Association, regular attendance and adherence to scheduled shifts is required.
+Information to the caller is provided using both online and printed Association resources.
+Requires great telephone etiquette, including the use of basic empathetic listening and affirmation techniques.
+Volunteers need computer skills to look up information and enter data into an online data base, and ability to use phone throughout shift.
+As one of the most utilized services provided by the Association, regular attendance and adherence to scheduled shifts is expected.
 Training is completed within three weeks in several sessions (about 15-20 hours).

 Support Group Facilitator

 The primary duty of the volunteer is to guide a meeting for persons who are caring for someone who has Alzheimer’s disease or a related dementia.
 Groups meet once a month on set days and at set times.
 Facilitate discussions, welcome newcomers; ensure opportunities for participation among the members of the group and complete minor administrative tasks.
 Knowledge of the disease and care-giving issues (personal or professional) is required.
-Ability to maintain confidentiality is essential.
 Bilingual skills welcome.
-Two hour Support Group Facilitator Training is required.

 Memories in the Making Facilitator

 In coordination with a trained care center staff person, plans and facilitates a weekly art group for individuals diagnosed with dementia.
 Some art background preferred.
 Understanding of dementia and Alzheimer’s disease is helpful, as is a sensitivity to the feelings of others and the ability to read body language.
-Facilitator must not be a direct caretaker to a participant in the group.
-Ability to maintain confidentiality is essential.
 Bilingual skills welcome.
 One-day training is offered several times a year.
-Groups meet once a week (consistency is important); commitment is usually about 2 hours each week.
+Groups meet once a week; commitment is usually about 2 hours each week.

-Refine your presentation skills; become familiar with several different educational programs related to Alzheimer's Disease and then be available to deliver presentations to a variety of groups in our community.
+Refine your presentation skills; become familiar with several different educational programs related to Alzheimer's disease and then be available to deliver presentations to a variety of groups in our community.
 Bilingual skills welcome.
 Curriculum, power point slides, handouts provided for all events.
 Speaking engagements are offered in areas throughout Colorado and at a variety of days and times.
 Training available in 1 session (approx. 8 hours) at your local office followed by observation of first class.
-Two online classes are completed prior to attending training.
+Four hours of online classes are completed prior to attending training.

-Assist with discussion groups, music programs, and other social activities for individuals with early stage Alzheimer’s and their care partners.
-Knowledge of the disease (personal or professional) and the challenges faced in the early stages is required.
-Ability to maintain confidentiality is essential.
-Bilingual skills welcome.
-Training and orientation to activities is completed by staff in the local office.
+Lend a hand with lively discussion groups, music programs, and other socially engaging activities for individuals with early-stage Alzheimer’s and their care partners.
+Knowledge of the disease (personal or professional) and the challenges faced in the early stages is indispensable.
+Capacity to maintain confidentiality is needed.
+Bilingual (English/Spanish) skills welcome!
+Training and orientation for activities is completed by staff in the local office.

 Public Policy Advocate